stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Is Codeflow free?

-Codeflow IDE is free for Open Source projects and public repositories an will remain this way forever.
+Codeflow IDE is free for Open Source projects and public repositories and will remain this way forever.
 This includes private repositories.
 Please reach out to [devrel@stackblitz.com](mailto:devrel@stackblitz.com) and we’ll get your organization hooked up with free private repos!